ScotAndre/CMS395.H1X.F15.P04_MiniNote/README.md

 # CMS395 - Mobile App Development - Project 4

-This is project 4 for CMS395 - Mobile App Development at Rollins College
+This is Project #4 for CMS395 - Mobile App Development at Rollins College

 Our instructions are: